microsoft/Kusto-Query-Language/doc/materializefunction.md

 |GULF OF MEXICO|Marine Thunderstorm Wind|71.7504332755633|414|
 |HAWAII|High Surf|70.0218818380744|320|

 The following example generates a set of random numbers and calculates:

-* how many distinct values in the set (`Dcount`)
+* How many distinct values in the set (`Dcount`)
-* the top three values in the set
+* The top three values in the set
-* the sum of all these values in the set
+* The sum of all these values in the set

 This operation can be done using [batches](batches.md) and materialize:

 <!-- csl: https://help.kusto.windows.net/Samples -->